algosup/2023-2024-project-4-sportshield-team-8/documents/functionalSpecifications/functionalSpecifications.md

 - Impact:
   - A 2G shutdown would break an enormous part of the project whereas all the notifications pass by this system.
 In other words, a 2G shutdown would break the main utility of the application if the skis are being robbed.
 - Solution:
   - There is no real solution to avoid the 2G shutdown.
-However, we can think about changing the 2G to the most recent version, like 3G, and the module link to it.
+However, we can think about changing the 2G to the most recent version, like 3G, and the module linked to it.

 *➭ Board Breaking*